core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When using any of its Pairwise Sender Keys, a sender endpoint including the 'Partial IV' parameter in the protected message MUST use the current fresh value of the Sender Sequence Number from its Sender Context (see {{ssec-sender-recipient-context}}).
 That is, the same Sender Sequence Number space is used for all outgoing messages protected with Group OSCORE, thus limiting both storage and complexity.

 On the other hand, when combining group and pairwise communication modes, this may result in the Partial IV values moving forward more often.
 This can happen when a client engages in frequent or long sequences of one-to-one exchanges with servers in the group, by sending requests over unicast.
+In turn, this contributes to a sooner exhaustion of the Sender Sequence Number space of the client, which would then require to take actions for deriving a new Sender Context before resuming communications in the group (see {{ssec-wrap-around-partial-iv}}).

 ### Security Context for Pairwise Mode  ### {#pairwise-implementation}